 The FT-86 participated in the 2011 VLN.
 It was a prototype of the Toyota 86, a production car that was officially unveiled at the Tokyo Motor Show 2011.

 The FT-86 was entered into the race so it could be driven in extreme conditions.
 The development car masked and sported a matt-black body color; however, modifications were minimal, with the only additions being the safety equipment required by race regulations.
 Consequently, the FT-86 that competed at the Nürburgring was almost unchanged from the base vehicle.
 While it completed the four-hour race trouble-free, the team identified issues that were preventing the Toyota 86 from becoming an even better car.
 The car was therefore refined via participation in the 24 Hours of Nürburgring from 2012 to 2014.
+This expertise was fed back into production car development, and led to the creation of the limited-edition 86 GRMN, the 86 Kouki—which was a partially redesigned version of the 86, and the 86 GR—this latter a model that was based on the 86 Kouki but incorporated 86 GRMN technologies.

 Beginning in 2007, TOYOTA GAZOO Racing embarked on the challenge of refining its people and cars.
 Now, more than ten years later, its efforts have taken shape in the form of the GR.
 However, making ever-better cars is an unending process; seeking to develop even better cars, TOYOTA GAZOO Racing continues to participate at the Nürburgring.